-- (1) Subject to subsection (2), there is hereby established a Board, to be known as the Attorney-General's Office Board, which shall consist of- - (a) a person who has been or is qualified to be a judge of the High Court or Supreme Court, who shall be the Chairperson of the Board appointed by the President after consultation with the Judicial Service Commission; - (b) the Attorney-General appointed in terms of section 76(2) of the Constitution; - a Commissioner of the Public Service Commission appointed by the Chairperson of the Public Service Commission; and - (d) not more than four members appointed, subject to subsection (2), by the President, of whom - (i) one shall be qualified to be appointed as a judge of the Supreme Court or the High Court; and - (ii) one shall be a person employed in the Ministry responsible for finance nominated by the Minister of Finance; and - (iii) one shall be a person appointed for his or her ability and experience in human resources management and development. - (2) At least three or four of the members of the Board shall be women. - (3) The First Schedule shall apply- - (a) to the qualifications, terms and conditions of office, vacation of office, suspension and dismissal of members of the Board appointed in terms of subsection (1)(d); - (b) to the procedure to be followed by the Board at its meetings.
+- (1) Subject to subsection (2), there is hereby established a Board, to be known as the Attorney-General's Office Board, which shall consist of- - (a) the Attorney-General appointed in terms of section 114(1) of the Constitution who shall be the chairperson of the Board; - [paragraph (a) substituted by section 6(a) of Act 6 of 2020] - (b) [paragraph (b) repealed by section 6(b) of Act 6 of 2020]; - (c) a Commissioner of the Public Service Commission appointed by the Chairperson of the Public Service Commission; and - (d) not more than four members appointed, subject to subsection (2), by the President, of whom - (i) one shall be qualified to be appointed as a judge of the Supreme Court or the High Court; and - (ii) one shall be a person employed in the Ministry responsible for finance nominated by the Minister of Finance; and - (iii) one shall be a person appointed for his or her ability and experience in human resources management and development. - (2) At least three or four of the members of the Board shall be women. - (3) The First Schedule shall apply- - (a) to the qualifications, terms and conditions of office, vacation of office, suspension and dismissal of members of the Board appointed in terms of subsection (1)(d); - (b) to the procedure to be followed by the Board at its meetings.